awsdocs/aws-site-to-site-vpn-user-guide/doc_source/Yamaha_Troubleshooting.md

 When you troubleshoot the connectivity of a Yamaha customer gateway device, consider four things: IKE, IPsec, tunnel, and BGP\.
 You can troubleshoot these areas in any order, but we recommend that you start with IKE \(at the bottom of the network stack\) and move up\.

+**Note**
+The `proxy ID` setting used in phase 2 of IKE is disabled by default on the Yamaha router\.
+This can cause problems connecting to Site\-to\-Site VPN\.
+If the `proxy ID` is not configured on your router, please see the AWS\-provided example configuration file for Yamaha to set properly\.

 ## IKE<a name="YamahaIKE"></a>

 Run the following command\.
 The response shows a customer gateway device with IKE configured correctly\.